schenke/ipglasma/README.md

  - **writeOutputs**: this parameter controls output files
  	- 0: no output
  	- 1: output initial conditions e, u^\mu, and pi^{\mu\nu} for hydrodynamic simulations
- 	- 2: output the initial condition for energy density according to Jazma
+ 	- 2: output the initial condition for energy density according to the Jazma model
  	- 3: output 1 & 2
- 	- 4: output initial T^{\mu\nu} for effective kinetic theory (KoMPoST) simulations
+ 	- 4: output initial T^{\mu\nu} for the effective kinetic theory (KoMPoST) simulations
  	- 5: output 1 & 4
  	- 6: output 2 & 4
  	- 7: output 1 & 2 & 4